 Territorial GHG emissions refer to greenhouse gases produced within our municipality and follow the Global Protocol for Community-Scale Greenhouse Gas Emissions Inventory accounting and reporting standard for cities.
 For Nanaimo, territorial GHG emissions include emissions from energy used to power buildings in Nanaimo, transportation (based on Nanaimo's registered vehicles), waste, industrial processes and product use, as well as agriculture, forestry, and other land use within our city's borders.
 Our city's GHG reduction targets are based on the territorial GHG emissions inventory.

-Figure 7: Sources of Emissions in Nanaimo
+Figure 7: Table showing sources of emissions in Nanaimo